haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 To use AlphaFold2 to predict e.g. the pentamer follow the following steps:

 <a class="prompt prompt-info">
-Copy and paste each of the above sequence in the _query_sequence_ field, adding a `:` in between the sequences.
+Copy and paste each of the above sequence in the _query_sequence_ field, adding a colon `:` in between the sequences.
 </a>

 <a class="prompt prompt-info">
-Define the _jobname_, e.g. antibody-antigen
+Define the _jobname_, e.g. Ab_Ag
 </a>

 <a class="prompt prompt-info">